ijoshsmith/command-line-calculator/README.md

 }
 ```

 Tokens are created from glyphs in [tokenizer.swift](calc/glyphs%20-%3E%20tokens/tokenizer.swift).
-This involves determining if `-` means to subtract or negate something, getting rid of whitespace, and combining the `.digit`, `.decimalSeparator`, and `.subtractOrNegate` glyphs to create a `.number` token's associated `Number` value.
+This involves determining if `-` means to subtract or negate something, getting rid of whitespace, and combining various glyphs to create a `.number` token's associated `Number` value.

 ```swift
 enum Number {